LetsGoDev-com/wc-bogo-deals/readme.txt

 No, I’m sorry.
 For the moment it doesn’t work in cart block or checkout block

 == Screenshots ==
+1. Deal to same product
+2. Deal to a products group
-1. Bogo deals list
+3. Bogo deals list
-2. Main panel to create a bogo deal
+4. Main panel to create a bogo deal
-3. Location of the deal
+5. Location of the deal
-4. Smart deal notices
+6. Smart deal notices
-5. Deals filter on the WC Order admin
+7. Deals filter on the WC Order admin
-6. Deal description in the WC Order detail
+8. Deal description in the WC Order detail
-7. Deal advanced filter in WC Analitics
+9. Deal advanced filter in WC Analitics

 == Changelog ==